Dibendu-Saha/my-portfolio-tw/README.md

 I've bootstrapped react projects both using 'create-react-app' as well as the plain and not-so-simple Webpack and Babel.

-While Facebook's 'create-react-app' is heavy on the initial installation and the overall package, setting up with webpack demands heavy focus on the setup.
+While Facebook's 'create-react-app' is heavy on the initial installation and the overall package, setting up with webpack demands heavy attention and time during the setup process.

 Hence,